blackbaud/skyux-cli/README.md

-# sky-pages-cli
+# skyux-cli
 The command-line interface for the SKY Pages Builder.

 ## Installation

 - Ensure you have Node v6+ and NPM v3+ (you can verify this by running `node -v` and `npm -v` at the command line)
-- From the command line run `npm install https://github.com/blackbaud/sky-pages-cli -g`
+- From the command line run `npm install @blackbaud/skyux-cli -g`

 ### Installing SSL Certificate
 In order to load your local SPA into the SKY Pages Host you will need to add a certificate to your computer's Trusted Roots list.

-- Download `server.crt` from https://raw.githubusercontent.com/blackbaud/sky-pages-out-skyux2/master/ssl/server.crt.
+- Download `server.crt` from https://raw.githubusercontent.com/blackbaud/skyux-builder/master/ssl/server.crt.

 #### On Mac OS X